-Sunpatiens is a plant that has been trademarked.
+Sunpatiens is a plant that has been patented and trademarked.
 This means it’s forbidden to propagate it without permission.
 This status refers to cuttings, but seeds aren’t impacted.

-- Sakata Seed Corporation is the current owner of this trademark.
+- Sakata Seed Corporation is the current owner.
 It alone authorizes greenhouses and growers to prepare and propagate Sunpatiens flower cuttings.

 - Seeds may appear spontaneously on a Sunpatiens; seedlings that sprout are completely different plants and aren’t covered by the legal protections in place.
 They’re genetically part of the Impatiens family, but they aren’t “Sunpatiens” anymore.

-On a practical level, though, if a Sunpatiens is dying, you can salvage a stem and grow a cutting from it to replace the dying one.
+On a practical level, though, if a Sunpatiens has problems, you can salvage a stem and grow a cutting from it to replace the dying one.

 - Sunpatiens is a group of varieties protected by a plant patent.
 This is the status that prohibits unauthorized propagation.